Monday – Friday

 Free, Confidential Counseling

-The Military & Family Life Counselor (MFLC) supports service members, their families, and survivors with confidential non-medical counseling to address issues that occur with military life.
-Trained to work with the military community, Military & Family Life Counselors deliver free and confidential face-to-face counseling services, briefings, and presentations to the military community both on and off the installation.
+Military & Family Life Counselors (MFLCs) support service members, their families, and survivors with confidential non-medical counseling to address issues that occur with military life.
+Trained to work with the military community, Military & Family Life Counselors deliver counseling services, briefings, and presentations to the military community both on and off the installation.

 Issues Addressed